 I was never one of those artists who carried around a sketchbook.
-I am not sure why but I can say I was intimidated by the perfection of a sketchbook- the binding, the pages, the potential of each crisp white page.
+I was intimidated by the perfection of a sketchbook- the binding, the pages, and the potential of each crisp white page.
 Would I make something worthy?
 In truth, I was more of a sketch-on-a-napkin sort of girl.
-I drew on the brown paper covers of my school books, on envelopes, and even on my hand at times.
-After teaching for 20 years I returned to school for a degree in graphic design and I did finally develop a tentative relationship with sketchbooks.
-Thinking through ideas, compositions, color schemes, and documenting the feedback on projects all in one place helped me tremendously.
-I see the value of sketchbooks for all creative people; a place to express oneself privately, experiment with ideas, and document what we see in the world that surrounds us.
+I sometimes drew on the brown paper covers of my school books, envelopes, and even my hand.
+After teaching for 20 years, I returned to school for a degree in graphic design and finally developed a tentative relationship with sketchbooks.
+Thinking through ideas, compositions, and color schemes and documenting the feedback on projects all in one place helped me tremendously.
+I see the value of sketchbooks for all creative people: a place to express oneself privately, experiment with ideas, and document what we see in the world surrounding us.

-As a teacher, I found value in those sketchbooks too for my students.
+As a teacher, I also found value in those sketchbooks for my students.
 At the beginning of my teaching career, I avoided sketchbooks.
 They seemed an unnecessary expense for students.
 In time, the idea of sketchbooks won me over.
-Plus. they were buying notebooks for math and science, why not the equivalent for art?
+Plus, they were buying notebooks for math and science, so why not the equivalent for art?
+The more we used them, the more uses we found for them!
+Sketchbooks help students develop creativity, promote self-reflection, and encourage individual expression.
+Sketchbooks can also help students practice techniques, plan projects, and synthesize their thinking.
+The Cozy Art teacher has a great blog post that lists all the great reasons she uses sketchbooks in her teaching; find that HERE.

 So, let me talk about physical options for sketchbooks.
-You could make your own, instructions here.
-An excellent YouTube video on making simple sketchbooks with no fancy equipment can be found here.
-Making your own is a fun way to start the year at a super low cost.
-Many teachers who make or order custom sketchbooks use to start with a blank cover that students design as a first activity.
-Two other trends that have emerged include making your own with pre-printed pages you can insert in advance, or some with clips that allow the student to open and insert new pages as needed.
+Buying sketchbooks can be costly, so many teachers opt to make their own; you can find instructions here.
+Check out this excellent YouTube video on making simple sketchbooks without fancy equipment.
+Making your own is a fun way to start the year, in addition to being cost-effective.
+Many teachers make or order custom sketchbooks with a blank cover that students design as a first activity.
+Two other emerging trends include making your own with pre-printed pages you can insert in advance, and some are created with clips that allow the student to open and insert new pages as needed.
 A second trend is digital sketchbooks.
-Some are just Google Slide shows as this teacher developed.
-If you work at a school with iPads or tablets, you can use Procreate to keep a digital sketchbook, as this teacher shows you how.
+Some are Google Slide Shows like the one this teacher developed.
+If you work at a school with iPads or tablets, you can use Procreate to keep a digital sketchbook.
+You can find more details on doing that here.

 I used to buy sketchbooks in bulk and have them sold at the school store.
-You can buy in bulk from a store like this website and Etsy Shop, Beech Tree Paper, which sells sketchbooks like this one.
-You can buy 25, 50, or 100 standard kraft brown blank page notebooks for $1.60 each plus shipping.
-The sketchbooks measure 5 x 7 inches with 75 GSM white pages good for writing or drawing with a ballpoint pen or pencil.
+You can purchase bulk from a store like this seller, Beech Tree Pape, with a website and Etsy Shop, which sells sketchbooks like this one.
+You can buy 25, 50, or 100 standard kraft brown blank page notebooks for $1.85 each plus shipping.
+The sketchbooks measure 5 x 7 inches with 75 GSM white pages, suitable for writing or drawing with a ballpoint pen or pencil.
 Beech Tree Paper will also provide a quote for larger orders and is customizable with more pages or a custom-printed cover.

 Other bulk options can be found on Amazon.